infomap module¶

 states

-is True, it will iterate over state nodes, otherwise it will iterate over physical nodes, merging state nodes with samenode_id
+is True, it will iterate over state nodes.
+Otherwise it will iterate over physical nodes, merging state nodes with samenode_id

 if they are in the same module.
 Note that the same physical node may end up on different paths in the tree.
 See notes onphysical_tree